remoteintech/remote-jobs/company-profiles/1password.md

 ## Company blurb

-We make a password manager for Mac, Windows, Android, and iOS called 1Password.
-It also has a web service and a standalone browser extension, both built in Golang.
+1Password is a password manager that keeps you safe online.
+It stores all your personal information — passwords, credit cards, and more.
+We're always looking for new people as our team grows, and it's growing fast!

 ## Company size

-Just over 100 (May 2018).
+200+ (as of January 2020)

 ## Remote status

 Almost all of us are remote.
-We do have an office in downtown Toronto that we are all welcome to use when we are in the city, but even the Toronto locals spend two days in the office on average.
+We also have an office in downtown Toronto that everone is welcome to use when they're in the city, but even Toronto locals pop in just a few days a week.

 ## Region

 Worldwide.
 Right now we have folks distributed throughout North America and Europe.
-We have one brave soul from Australia, and another from New Zealand.
-More are welcome.
+We have one brave soul in New Zealand and others in the SEA timezone.
+More are welcome!

 ## Company technologies

-Go, React, TypeScript, Swift, and of course Slack.
+Go, Rust, React, TypeScript, Swift, Kubernetes, and many others depending on the team.

 ## Office locations